Indian astronomy: History

 Surya Siddhanta.
 These were not fixed texts but rather an oral tradition of knowledge, and their content is not extant.
 The text today known as Surya Siddhanta dates to the Gupta period and was received by Aryabhata.

 The classical era of Indian astronomy begins in the late Gupta era, in the 5th to 6th centuries.

 The Pañcasiddhāntikā by Varāhamihira (505 CE) approximates the method for determination of the meridian direction from any three positions of the shadow using a gnomon.
 By the time of Aryabhata the motion of planets was treated to be elliptical rather than circular.
 Other topics included definitions of different units of time, eccentric models of planetary motion, epicyclic models of planetary motion, and planetary longitude corrections for various terrestrial locations.

 Calendars

-The divisions of the year were on the basis of religious rites and seasons (Rtu).
-The duration from mid March—mid May was taken to be spring (vasanta), mid May—mid July: summer (grishma), mid July—mid September: rains (varsha), mid September—mid November: autumn (sharad), mid November—mid January: winter (hemanta), mid January—mid March: the dews (shishir).
+The divisions of the year were on the basis of religious rites and seasons (Ṛtú).
+The duration from mid March–mid May was taken to be spring (vasanta), mid May–mid July: summer (grishma), mid July–mid September: rains (varsha), mid September–mid November: autumn (sharada), mid November–mid January: winter (hemanta), mid January–mid March: the dews (shishira).

 In the Vedānga Jyotiṣa, the year begins with the winter solstice.
 Hindu calendars have several eras: